antrea-io/antrea/docs/ovs-pipeline.md

 based on the `action` field of the policy rule.
 If allowed, they follow a similar path as described in the following [EgressRuleTable] section.

-Unlike the default of K8s NetworkPolicies, ClusterNetworkPolicy and Antrea NetworkPolicy have no such default rules.
+Unlike the default of K8s NetworkPolicies, Antrea-native policies have no such default rules.
 Hence, they are evaluated as-is, and there is no need for a AntreaPolicyEgressDefaultTable.

 ### EgressRuleTable (50)